-Overall education budget
+The education budget

 2020-21 education total funding – £74.1 billion.

 2021-22 education total funding – £77.2 billion.
-An increase from 2020-21 of £3.1 billion.

 2020-21 schools total funding – £47.6 billion.

 2021-22 schools total funding – £49.8 billion.
-An increase from 2020-21 of £2.2 billion.

 Budget breakdown

-- Free school meals, for all infant pupils and other eligible pupils, are included as part of the £3 billion education funding announced last year for 2020-21 and 2021-22.
+• Free school meals, for all infant pupils and other eligible pupils, are included as part of the £3 billion education funding announced last year for 2020-21 and 2021-22.

-- Skills and training measures to help young people and adults get into work are included as part of the £3 billion education funding announced last year for 2020-21 and 2021-22.
+• Skills and training measures to help young people and adults get into work are included as part of the £3 billion education funding announced last year for 2020-21 and 2021-22.

-- £700 million further funding has been announced to help young people catch up on lost learning as a result of Covid-19.
+• £700 million further funding has been announced to help young people catch up on lost learning as a result of Covid-19.

-The new £700 million package includes:
+The new £700 million funding package includes:

-- A one-off £300 million Recovery Premium for state Primary and Secondary Schools.
+• A one-off £300 million recovery premium for state primary and secondary schools.

-- £200 million to expand tutoring programmes and deliver early language support.
+• £200 million to expand tutoring programmes and deliver early language support.

-- £200 million for Secondary Schools to deliver face-to-face summer schools.
+• £200 million for secondary schools to deliver face-to-face summer schools.

-What does this mean?
+What does this all mean?

 The overall education budget has increased by 4.18% compared to last year, so schools have more money to support teachers and pupils.
 Plus, we also know that 75% of schools had to put spending plans on hold due to the pandemic*, so they’ll be looking to catch-up and restart their plans when the new budgets are delivered in April.